 - Antares: Repackaged into “W70” and marked up severely in price.
 Not recommended.

 We chiefly recommend SVBONY, mostly because they are usually sold at the lowest price and ship pretty fast.

 Which Goldline To Buy/Building a Set

-While all marketed as having a 66-degree or sometimes 68-degree apparent field, the goldlines actually widely vary depending on focal length.
-As tested and verified by numerous online users, the eyepieces have the following focal lengths and actual apparent fields of view:
+While all are marketed as having a 66-degree or sometimes 68-degree apparent field, the goldlines actually widely vary depending on focal length.
+As tested and verified, the eyepieces have the following focal lengths and actual apparent fields of view:

 - 6mm – 63.5 degrees

 - 15mm – 66 degrees

 - 20mm – 68 degrees